Don’t throw your money down the drain! Take a look at our 9 Log Home Financing Mistakes

 You’ve finally decided to build that house you’ve always dreamed of.
 Amid all the excitement of choosing a house plan, picking a builder, and deciding on locations, it can be easy to allow other important decisions, such as financing your build, to take a back seat.
 While focusing on financing your build may not be the most exciting thing, neglecting to give it proper attention can be costly.
 Here are 9 log home financing mistakes consumers often make, but should be avoided.
+More info can be found here as well.

 1. Overestimating the amount you can spend on a house